garykl/dotwarrior/README.md

 # dotwarrior

-dotwarrior is glueing software, mainly, which connect the command line task manager utility `taskwarrior` and the network visualising toolkit `graphviz` to produce meaningful bullet lists.
+dotwarrior is glueing software, which connect the command line task manager utility `taskwarrior` with the network visualising toolkit `graphviz` to produce meaningful bullet lists.

-There are four different types of nodes that are considered:
+There are four different types of nodes considered:

 1. task
 2. tag
 3. project
 4. annotation

 It's to a large extent customizable, which nodes to show and which not.

-There different types of connections considered:
+There will be five different types of connections considered:

 1. task - task
 2. task - tag
 3. task - annotation
+4. task - project
-4. tag - project is planned
+5. tag - project is planned

-whose visiblity can be configured and the the strangth of the effect on it vertices
+whose visiblity can be configured and the strength of the effect on the nodes it is connected to, which, carefully used, enhances clear view.

+dotwarrior is written in `python3`.

 ## usage